gatsbyjs/gatsby/text/0000-remove-special-layout-components.md

 * Requires implementing the new StaticQuery feature — which isn't trivial — and means more code to maintain.
 * It's a breaking change so we'd need to educate existing users of layouts who'll need to migrate v1 sites.
- This could involve inventing new patterns to handle more comples cases like i18n
+ This could involve inventing new patterns to handle more complex cases like i18n

 # Alternatives